sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 ok  	github.com/sourcegraph/sourcegraph/dev/gqltest	31.521s
 ```

-Generally, you're able to repeatly running these tests regardless of any failures because tests are written in the way that cleans up and restores to the previous state.
+Generally, you're able to repeatedly run these tests regardless of any failures because tests are written in the way that cleans up and restores to the previous state.
 It is aware of if the instance has been initialized, so you can focus on debugging tests.

 Because we're using the standard Go test framework, you are able to just run a single or subset of these tests: